Israel Women's Network

 The very existence of IWN and its readiness to work hand in hand with other organizations, rather than to compete with them, led to significant changes in the organizational culture of the veteran women’s organizations, who gradually abandoned their previous virtually exclusive emphasis on the provision of child care and the welfare of working mothers, in favor of public involvement in politics.
 Thus WIZO, which for many years had actually prohibited its board members from engaging in party politics, adopted the IWN model of political leadership training, out of an awareness that only women’s active participation in the political (not necessarily partisan) life of the country could ultimately improve their status.

 More significant for Jewish women was the international conference held in December 1988, in the course of which a considerable number of participants decided to hold a full women’s prayer service, including Torah reading, at the Western Wall in the Old City of Jerusalem, an act that, while not strictly forbidden halakhically, aroused the ire of the Orthodox men praying in the area as well as of those officials of the Ministry of Religious Affairs responsible for maintaining this public space, which many consider the holiest site in Israel.
-The physical attack on the women proved the beginning of a lengthy legal process in which the Women of the Wall, as the new group came to be called, demanded the right of women to pray wearing tallit, singing aloud and reading Torah on Rosh Hodesh (the first day of the Hebrew month), traditionally observed as a minor holiday specifically for women.
-As of 2005, no wholly satisfactory ruling has been laid down by the Supreme Court.
+The physical attack on the women proved the beginning of a lengthy legal process in which the Women of the Wall, as the new group came to be called, demanded the right of women to pray wearing Four-cornered prayer shawl with fringes (zizit) at each corner.tallit, singing aloud and reading Torah on Rosh Hodesh (the first day of the Hebrew month), traditionally observed as a minor holiday specifically for women.
+As of 2005, no wholly satisfactory ruling had been laid down by the Supreme Court.

 Another of IWN’s projects dealt with eating disorders, an issue of which neither the medical professionals nor women themselves had been sufficiently aware.
 In this area, too, initial research conducted by members of IWN’s Health Forum led to educational projects, a national conference addressed by overseas experts, media coverage, outreach to various “client” populations and collaboration with the Ministries of Health and Education designed as far as possible to prevent the spread of such disorders by providing essential services.